 Employees who are not eligible for FMLA should contact the Benefits Division to discuss their options.
 In some instances, they may be referred to our Office of Equity to request medical leave as an accommodation under the Americans with Disabilities Act (ADA).

 Holding the job

 For FMLA eligible employees, the job is held for up to 12 weeks in any 12 month period.
 In the case of intermittent leave or a reduced work schedule, the job is held for the time equivalent of 12 weeks of the employee's work schedule.
 If department operations permit, the employing department may hold the job beyond 12 weeks.

-If the staff member has at least five years of continuous service with Northwestern University, their job is held for as long as the employee continues to qualify for Extended Sick Time (EST) (up to six months).
+If the staff member has at least five years of continuous service with Northwestern University, their job is held for up to 5 months total, as long as the employee continues to qualify for Extended Sick Time (EST).

 Benefits eligible staff who have at least six months of continuous service with Northwestern University are eligible for Extended Sick Time (EST) benefits.
 EST pays out at 100% of the employee's salary, after satisfying a seven consecutive day wait period.
 Incidental Sick Time (IST), vacation, and personal floating holiday time can be used to cover the seven day wait period.
 EST benefits do not apply to intermittent medical leaves.

 If a staff member is not eligible for EST, they must use their own Incidental Sick Time, vacation, and personal floating holiday time to receive pay during their leave.
 Once this time is exhausted, the remainder of the leave would be unpaid.